ACampanario/advent2024/Documentation/CakePHP-Enums.md

 ?>
 ```

-### 5.- We can also use its functions, for example “list” for selectors and print its value.
+### 5.- You can also use its functions, for example “list” for selectors and print its value.

 ```
 <?php